Smertig/banana/docs/api/tg/types/inline_query_result_video.rst

 .. cpp:struct:: banana::api::inline_query_result_video_t

    Represents a link to a page containing an embedded video player or a video file.
 By default, this video file will be sent by the user with an optional caption.
 Alternatively, you can use input_message_content to send a message with the specified content instead of the video.
+If an InlineQueryResultVideo message contains an embedded video (e.g., YouTube), you must replace its content using input_message_content.

    .. cpp:member:: string_t type